Updated April 26, 2021

 Contributors and/or The Spruce may receive compensation for participation in third-party affiliate marketing programs, including purchases made through links to The Spruce’s e-commerce partners, if any.
 Pages on the Site containing affiliate marketing links, including product reviews, will be demarcated and/or identified with a disclaimer.

 These advertising guidelines (“Guidelines”) set forth standards that govern the placement and display of advertisements and sponsored content (collectively, “Ads”) by any advertiser, agency, or advertising technology platform (collectively, “Advertisers”).
-Advertisers must adhere to these Guidelines when placing Ads, including Ads purchased under the AAAA/IAB Standard Terms and Conditions, on websites or mobile properties owned or controlled by About, Inc., including The Spruce.com (collectively, “The Spruce”).
+Advertisers must adhere to these Guidelines when placing Ads, including Ads purchased under the AAAA/IAB Standard Terms and Conditions, on websites or mobile properties owned or controlled by Dotdash Media, Inc., including The Spruce.com (collectively, “The Spruce”).

 These Guidelines are intended to provide general parameters for Advertisers in connection with Ad creative and content served on The Spruce.
 They are not exhaustive and do not address every situation or issue that may arise in the course of business.
 Accordingly, these Guidelines are subject to change from time to time in The Spruce’s sole and absolute discretion.